djay/covidthailand/README.md

 ![Cases vs Estimated Infections](https://github.com/djay/covidthailand/wiki/cases_infections_estimate_2.png)

-- Uses [estimated global Infection Fatality Rate](http://epimonitor.net/Covid-IFR-Analysis.htm) and applies it do Thailand province demographics to get an Infection Fatality Rate (IFR) per province and then applies this to each death (-14 days) / Province IFR to appoximate the number of infections that would lead to the recorded deaths.
+- Uses [estimated global Infection Fatality Rate](http://epimonitor.net/Covid-IFR-Analysis.htm) and applies it to Thailand province demographics to get an Infection Fatality Rate (IFR) per province.
+Each death (-14 days) / Province IFR is an estimateof infections that would lead to the recorded deaths.
 - Some assumptions in this model include:
    - All covid deaths are accounted for.
 Since reported deaths will be lower than actual deaths this estimate is likely a lower bound on the real infections.